Their Stories Kindle Too

 About the Author

-Anthony Doerr was born in October 27, 1973 and was raised in Cleveland, Ohio.
-Majoring in history, he graduated in 1995 at Bowdoin College in Brunswick, Maine.
+Anthony Doerr was born on October 27, 1973, and was raised in Cleveland, Ohio.
+He attended University School and graduated in 1991.
+Majoring in history, he graduated in 1995 from Bowdoin College in Brunswick, Maine.
+He also earned a Master’s degree from Bowling Green State University.

 In 2002, Doerr published his first book, The Shell Collector which is a collection of short stories taking place in Africa and New Zealand.
 About Grace, published in 2004, was his first novel.
-This was followed by two more books Four Seasons in Rome (2007), a memoir and Memory Wall (2010), another short story collection.
+This was followed by two more books Four Seasons in Rome (2007), a memoir, and Memory Wall (2010), another short story collection.
 However, it was his second novel, All The Light We Cannot See that gained him international recognition.
-Published in 2014, it won the 2015 Pulitzer Prize.
-Aside from the Pulitzer Prize, Doerr also won four O. Henry Prizes, three Pushcart Prizes, the Rome Prize and the Story Prize.
+Published in 2014, it won the 2015 Pulitzer Prize and the 2015 Ohioana Library Association Book Award for Fiction.
+It was also a finalist for the National Book Award for Fiction and was a runner-up for the 2015 Dayton Literary Peace Prize for Fiction.
+The book earned Doerr his second shortlisting for the 2021 National Book Award for Fiction.
+Doerr’s third and latest novel, Cloud Cuckoo Land was published in 2021.
+For his works, Doerr also won the O. Henry Prize, the Pushcart Prize, the Rome Prize, and the Story Prize.

-He is currently residing in Boise, Idaho with his wife and two sons.
+Doerr is currently writing a column on science books for The Boston Globe.
+He is also a contributor to the online magazine The Morning News.
+Doerr is currently residing in Boise, Idaho with his wife and two sons.